iotaledger/iota.go/README.md

 		}
 	}
 	```
+## API reference

+For details on all available API methods, see the [API folder](api/).

 ## Examples

-As well as the following examples, you can take a look at our [examples folder](https://github.com/JakeSCahill/iota.go/tree/master/api/.examples) for more.
+As well as the following examples, you can take a look at our [examples folder](api/.examples) for more.

 ### Creating and broadcasting transactions